-If you're a Graduate Research Assistant or other academic graduate-student employee appointed on a 12-month basis, you're only eligible for summer insurance coverage if you're working in a benefits-eligible position during the summer months.
+If you're a Graduate Research Assistant during the summer in a benefits eligible position, the cost of insurance is paid by the university.
+If you're not working in a benefits-eligible position during the summer months, your insurance premium is not paid.